Lesser bandicoot rat

 The lesser bandicoot rat, Sindhi rice rat, Bengal rat or Indian mole-rat (Bandicota bengalensis) is a giant rat of Southern Asia, not related to the true bandicoots which are marsupials.
-They can be up to 40 cm long (including the tail), are considered a pest in the cereal crops and gardens of India and Sri Lanka, and emit piglike grunts when attacking.
+They can be up to 40 cm long (including the tail), are considered a pest in the cereal crops and gardens of Bangladesh, India and Sri Lanka, and emit piglike grunts when attacking.
 The name bandicoot is derived from the Telugu language word pandikokku, which translates loosely to "pig-rat".
 Like the better known rats in the genus Rattus, bandicoot rats are members of the family Muridae.
 Their fur is dark or (rarely) pale brown dorsally, occasionally blackish, and light to dark grey ventrally.
 The head-body length is around 250 mm, and the uniformly dark tail is shorter than the head-body length.

 Distribution and habitat

 These rats are also known to inhabit houses in villages and are particularly aggressive when threatened.
 The controls are done by mechanical (mouse trap etc.), rodenticides and biological control (by introducing rodent diseases etc.)